vlstill/tedi/memory-models.md

 Reachable `x == 1 && y == 1`?

 \begin{caption}
 An example of out of thin air reads -- suppose both `x` and `y` are initialized to 0, the question is if it is possible that at the end are both `x` and `y` equal to 1.
 Now if we disregarded the out of thin air condition, it would be possible to build execution where $a \rel{rf} d$ and $c \rel{rf} b$ allowing arbitrary value to appear in `x` and `y`.
 Therefore the goal configuration would be reachable (provided \rel{po} and \rel{dp} are not preserved).
 To our best knowledge, no common hardware architecture can have this behavior.
 \end{caption}
 \label{fig:thin:naive}
 \end{figure}

 Sadly, there seems to be no widely agreed-upon definition of out of thin air reads \cite{relaxed_opt_semantics_no_thin}.
-Even in the aforementioned definition, the problem is that the dependency relation \rel{dp} is not clearly defined -- if it is \TODO{as usually} defined as syntactical dependency, that excluding thin air reads prohibits certain important optimizations.
+Even in the aforementioned definition, the problem is that the dependency relation \rel{dp} is not clearly defined -- if it is defined as syntactical dependency, that excluding thin air reads prohibits certain important optimizations.
 Indeed there are commonly used optimizations which are forbidden by the Java memory model \cite{Sevcik2008}.
-Furthermore, restricting the dependencies to semantic dependencies does not solve the problem efficiently as these are hard to compute and indeed are not properties of a single run of a program.
+Furthermore, restricting the dependencies to semantic dependencies does not solve the problem efficiently as these are hard to compute as they are not properties of a single run of a program.
 In \autoref{fig:thin:deps}, it can be seen that while the write of `1` to `x` in the `then` branch of thread 2 is syntactically dependent on the load of `y`, it is not semantically dependent and indeed if the optimizer merged the two branches of the `if` and removed the `if` the write would become independent of the read.

 \begin{figure}[tp]